ni/VireoSDK/README.md

 ### Setup
 1. Ensure that python (correct version) and pip are available on the path
-2. From a command line in the VireoSDK directory or elsewhere do `pip install virtualenv` to globally install the [virtualenv](https://virtualenv.pypa.io/en/stable/) tool
+2. From a command line in the VireoSDK directory or elsewhere do `pip install tox` to globally install the [tox](http://tox.readthedocs.io/en/latest/) tool
-3. From a command line in the VireoSDK directory run `virtualenv env`.
-This will create a directory named `env` in the VireoSDK directory
-4. Depending on your platform activate the virtualenv `env` that was created.
-For Windows this means running the command `.\env\Scripts\activate` from the VireoSDK directory.
-5. With the env activated you can now install httpbin using the command `npm run httpbin-install` for the VireoSDK directory

 ### Starting the Server
 1. Open a command prompt in the VireoSDK directory
+2. Run the `npm run httpbin` command.
+This will install dependencies of httpbin if necessary and start the httpbin server locally.

-2. On Windows you can execute `npm run httpbin-win` to start the httpbin server in a new window.
-The command will start a virtualenv for you based on the `env` directory on the windows platform.
+   Note: On Windows you can alternatively execute `npm run httpbin-start` to start the httpbin server in a new console window.
-3. With the server running in a new window now you can run the tests that rely on the HTTP client (ie `npm run karma`)
+3. With the server running in a new window now you can run the tests that rely on the HTTP client (ie `npm run karma` and `make testhttpbin`)

-If you used a different name for the virtualenv directory or are running on a different platform you can reference the `httpbin` script in package.json to see how the httpbin server is launched (port configuration, etc)

 # Updating Vireo Documentation
 We are using the [Doxygen](http://www.stack.nl/~dimitri/doxygen/) tool to generate our documentation.
 The tool allows to annotate our source code and generate documents from there.
 We are currently using version *1.8.6*.